-The Museum of Arts and Design has a long-standing history of supporting internships that provide meaningful, engaging and project-based opportunities for undergraduate and graduate level students throughout the year.
-These positions are available in several departments and allow the participants to gain invaluable work experience at a non-profit visual arts organization as they prepare to continue their studies, pursue careers in the arts, or apply their experience to other fields.
+The Museum of Arts and Design has a long-standing history of supporting undergraduate and graduate internships that provide meaningful, engaging and project-based opportunities.
+Internship positions are available in several departments and allow participants to gain invaluable work experience at a non-profit visual arts organization as they prepare to continue their studies, pursue careers in the arts or apply their experience to other fields.

 CURRENT UNPAID INTERNSHIP OPPORTUNITIES:

 The Museum of Arts and Design is seeking an undergraduate/graduate (preferred) student for its Engagement Internship opportunity in the Education Department.
 The intern will report to the Manager of Public and Community Programs and the Manager of Artist Studios and Docent Programs.

 The Engagement Intern will collaborate on a variety of projects that focus on engaging communities and creating interesting experiences for visitors.
 The intern will participate in several trainings offered by the Education Department, and will have the opportunity to assist the department in creating “learning environments” throughout the Museum.
 This is an opportunity to gain real-life practice in a field of academic study and/or interest while developing both administrative and public engagement skills.

 Applications for this opportunity are accepted on a rolling basis for three sessions: summer, fall, and spring/winter.
 Applications should be emailed to the Museum by May 15 for the summer cycle; by August 1 for the fall cycle; and by November 1 for the spring/winter cycle.